The pictures throughout this page are just a small number of the dogs we've

 change was instantaneous (with Katie, and eventually with me).

-Sierra completed her training and we have continued to practice
+Sierra completed her training and we have continued to practice all

-had previously used and were able to expand Sierra’s knowledge.
+previously used and were able to expand Sierra’s knowledge.

 We receive monthly emails from Little Angel’s giving us additional